Best things to do in Venice

 Venice has literally hundreds of canals that connect the various islands that make up the city – the largest of which is the Canale Grande.

-This monumental canal is more like a river and it passes from one side of Venice to the other and snakes through the centre in a large S bend shape.
+This monumental canal is more like a river and it passes from one side of Venice to the other and snakes through the center in a large S bend shape.

 Over 170 buildings dating from as early as the 13th century line the banks of the canal and it has served as an important waterway in the city for hundreds of years.